Have a question about the SCI?

 When communities of every size do well, our state becomes even stronger.
 To bring greater prosperity and better quality of life to Oregon’s small towns, The Reser Family Foundation is proud to introduce our Small Community Initiative (SCI) in support of rural Oregon communities outside of metropolitan areas.

-In addition to our currently available grant programs, small communities outside of metropolitan areas are also eligible to apply to SCI.
-Activities in the SCI may be outside of our annual grant cycles’ specific funding priorities; a wider scope of projects will be considered.
-Through the initiative, the Foundation will support the community for up to four years, by way of:
+In addition to our currently available grant programs, small communities outside of metropolitan areas may also be eligible to apply to the SCI.
+Activities in the SCI may be outside of our annual grant cycles’ specific funding priorities; a wider scope will be considered.
+Through the initiative, the Foundation will support the community as desired for up to four years, by way of:

 Once a community is approved for SCI, the Foundation will partner with the community’s efforts, providing up to four annual grants of up to $10,000 each.